eerapheal/elid/PROJECT_SUMMARY.md

-# ELID EVENT & MORE - Project Summary
+# LID EVENT - Project Summary

 ## Overview

-A premium, full-stack event management platform for ELID EVENT & MORE, built with cutting-edge web technologies.
+A premium, full-stack event management platform for LID EVENT, built with cutting-edge web technologies.
 The site features a modern "Vibrant SaaS" aesthetic with mesh gradients, glassmorphism, and fluid Framer Motion animations.
 It includes a high-performance booking system, admin dashboard, and automated email notifications.

 ## What Was Built